 This post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Please see my disclosure.

 Traditionally, Portugal isn’t the easiest country to be a vegan in.
-Portuguese dishes traditionally contain either meat or fish and for many Portuguese people anything else would just be a side salad.
+Portuguese dishes traditionally contain meat or fish; for many Portuguese people, anything else would just be a side salad.

 Go to any market in Lisbon and you’ll find these along with other excellent-quality fruit and vegetables.
 And, because markets are still used for day-to-day shopping by many people in Portugal, the prices are extremely affordable as well.

 If you’re staying in an Airbnb or similar self-catering accommodation, and want to take advantage of the fruit and vegetables available in Lisbon, here are three of the best Lisbon markets to visit.

 - Mercado Da Ribeira – Home to the newly-opened Time Out Market, the Mercado Da Ribeira is where you’ll find one of Lisbon’s largest and best fresh markets.

 - Mercado Biológico do Principe Real – Taking place every Saturday, the biological market in Principe Real is the perfect place to come and pick up fresh fruit and vegetables, oils, bread, jellies, and other great products from producers from across Portugal.

 - Mercado Municipal Campo de Ourique – Overshadowed by the success of the Mercado da Ribeira and Time Our Market, the Mercado Municipal Campo de Ourique is a popular market with those living in the Campo de Ourique neighbourhood.
 As well as some great food stalls – some of which that are vegan-friendly – it also has an excellent selection of fresh produce.

 Visiting local markets among other things are great ways to get off the beaten path in Lisbon!